stratika/GPULlama3.java/README.md

 - TornadoVM-accelerated Llama 3 inference with Java
 - Supports GGUF format models
 - Instruction-following and chat modes
-- Optimized for TornadoVM’s GPU and CPU modes
+- Optimized for TornadoVM's GPU and CPU modes
 - Interactive CLI with `--chat` and `--instruct` options

 ## Setup